QMCSoftware/MATH565Fall2025/pages/project.md

 ## Types
 You are required to do a project.
 There are two types of projects that you may do (choose one):
-- Review a research article published in the scholarly literature of interest related to Monte Carlo methods or its applications.
+- Review a research article published in the scholarly literature related to Monte Carlo methods or its applications.
 This must be done individually.
 Each student’s article must be diﬀerent.
 - Create a new feature for `qmcpy`.
 This can be done in a group of up to two.